 Canada Geese are treated differently than any other migratory bird.
-The US Fish & Wildlife & the USDA has passed the process directly on to Department of Natural Resources.
+The US Fish & Wildlife & the USDA has passed the process directly on to the Department of Natural Resources.
 Once you obtain a permit (steps outlined below) then we can come out and safely catch and remove the Geese.
 When they are molting we can corral them into cages or hand catch the geese.
 We can also implement or make recommendations to deter future nesting.
 Our fees take into consideration the complexity of the situation, the landscape, the method used to catch the geese, and the number of staff members required.
 There are two steps to getting the geese removed from your property.

 1) Getting a permit as listed below